icaropaa/icaropaa/README.md

 In my public repositories you will find a description of some projects I have worked on.
-Due to intelectual property rights of Georgia Tech and of my current and past employers, I cannot share code in those repositories.
+Due to intelectual property rights of Georgia Tech and of my current and past employers, I cannot share code in public repositories.